Tuscarawas County Court Records

 Searching Criminal Records

-To search criminal case dockets online, use the Common Pleas eServices docket search for felony records, or the Municipal Court’s record search page for misdemeanor and traffic files.
-Both allow searches by name or case number.
+To search criminal case dockets online, use the Common Pleas eServices docket search for felony records, or the Municipal Court's record search page for misdemeanor and traffic files.
+Both tools let you search by name or case number.

 For arrest reports, booking records, and warrant information, contact the Tuscarawas County Sheriff's Office: